 (1).
 Pick the Correct SOC Assessment: It’s important to understand the differences between SOC 1 and SOC 2.
 Specifically, SOC 1 utilizes the SSAE 18 professional standard, while SOC 2 utilizes the AT 101 framework.
 Additionally, SOC 1 is aimed primarily at service organizations that conduct activities for their clients that have the ability to impact the actual client’s financial reporting (ICFR), while SOC 2 is generally used for technology driven service organizations.
 These are clear differences that call centers need to be aware of when deciding on SOC 1 or SOC 2 audit reporting.

 There’s also politics at play here – more specifically – some clients may be requesting one audit based on internal corporate initiative, while another client make choose a different audit based on their own specific thought and criteria about regulatory compliance.
 Just remember that the request often comes from clients, and they’ve been educated on SOC compliance from any number of channels, such as Internet searches, conferences, seminars, webinars and more.

-Most call centers would be fine in choosing the “Security” TS, and possibly the “Availability” TSC as a baseline for SOC 2 reporting for year one, thus adding on any additional TSC’s if compelled to by clients or prospects.
+Most call centers would be fine in choosing the “Security” TSP, and possibly the “Availability” TSP as a baseline for SOC 2 reporting for year one, thus adding on any additional TSP’s if compelled to by clients or prospects.
 Again, it all comes down to communicating effectively with all parties – your clients, your auditors, and whomever else – regarding scope for call centers.

 - Provisioning and De-Provisioning: Call centers unfortunately have an extremely high turnover rate for employees (many time edging up to the 100% mark), which makes provisioning and de-provisioning of employees critical.
 It means performing background checks on new hires, while also ensuring that terminated employees have been completely removed from any type of physical access and logical system access.